Best At Home Fertility Test

 The biggest downfall of this otherwise-excellent starting point is that the test requires you to prick your finger for blood collection on two separate days.
 Not only will you have to track your cycle, but you’ll also need to remember to do your finger prick on days 3 and 19 of your cycle.
 This makes the test a little harder to do accurately for those with irregular cycles, but Everlywell has accounted for this in their normal ranges and result analysis.

-On the other hand, the Ovarian Reserve Test is an inexpensive starting point for fertility tracking but is best when used by those who are truly just beginning.
-It’s not a fantastic test kit for people struggling with infertility, as it measures FSH, not AMH, to measure egg reserve.
+Until recently, Everlywell offered an Ovarian Reserve Test, which had been an inexpensive starting point for fertility tracking but was best when used by those who are truly just beginning.
+It was not a fantastic test kit for people struggling with infertility, as it measured FSH, not AMH, to measure egg reserve.
 Both FSH and AMH are useful measures of total ovarian reserve, but FSH stimulates the ovaries to produce a follicle, and the growing follicle releases AMH.
 If your FSH looks normal but you’re still struggling, try using a different test to check your AMH.
 You’ll also need to take this Ovarian Reserve Test on day 3 of your period for the most accurate results.

 myLAB Box